 P.S.
 In the interest of full disclosure, I’ve already purchased one of Stacey’s little tote bags for my daughter for Christmas and it is really adorable!

-I am a sucker for anything personalized – maybe that was the ulterior motive in naming our girls Julia and Emily, since they should never have trouble finding that pencil with their name on it, or the tacky souvenir at our summer holiday destination of choice!
+I am a sucker for anything personalized – maybe that was the ulterior motive in naming our girls more common names, since they should never have trouble finding that pencil with their name on it, or the tacky souvenir at our summer holiday destination of choice!
 Yay!

 Through the magic of Twitter, I discovered Penny People (via @clippo) the other day and I’m smitten.
 Lindsay Stephenson, the artist and designer behind the company, has created a line of personalized art as well as invitations and stationery that are cute and modern.
 I remember looking for something like these alphabet prints a few years ago for my daughter, and I couldn’t find any Canadian options.
 Problem solved :)

 We’re thinking about the holidays already, and Penny People offers holiday photo cards that are really lovely, as well as return address labels, wedding invitations and more!
 The designs are lovely, but I also really like the story behind the name of the shop.
 A self-taught artist, Lindsay started out as a child, making faces using a penny to trace the circle… and Penny People were born!
 Her style has evolved over the years, but her designs are still bright and colourful.

 Lindsay is a busy, busy woman running her business, designing for corporate clients, keeping up a great blog and chatting on Twitter!
 You can find her at PennyPeople.com (invitations, photo cards etc.) and on her Etsy shop for the personalized prints alpahbet prints above.

 Every kid (and adult!) deserves to have something with their name on it – thanks, Penny People!

 :: :: ::